tr3sp4ss3rexe/tr3sp4ss3rexe/README.md

 ---

 ### About Me
-- BSc Software Engineering student
+- Software Engineer and Computer Scientist
+- Malware and Red Team development enthusiast
-- Reverse Engineering enthusiast with a passion for low-level security and OS internals
+- Reverse Engineering and OS internals enthusiast

 ---